huot3000/jekyll-now/about.md

 permalink: /about/
 ---

 I'm a product person currently working on a few personal projects.
-Before this, I was operations manager at Real Ventures, management consultant at Parthenon, and student at the LSE.
+Before this, I was operations manager at Real Ventures, management consultant at Parthenon, and grad student at the LSE.
 I'm from Montréal, I like to ski, fish, and listen to funky nigerian music.

 ### Contact me